Jay White: Impact Wrestling (2021–2022)

-Through NJPW's affiliation with Impact Wrestling, White made his unannounced debut for Impact at the end of the Slammiversary event on July 17, 2021, confronting former Bullet Club leader Kenny Omega, Don Callis and former Bullet Club members Doc Gallows and Karl Anderson.
+Through NJPW's affiliation with Impact Wrestling, White made his unannounced debut for Impact at the end of the Slammiversary event on July 17, 2021, confronting former Bullet Club leader Kenny Omega, Don Callis and former Bullet Club members The Good Brothers (Doc Gallows and Karl Anderson).
 Callis, Gallows and Anderson attempted to 'too sweet' White but the group was attacked by Sami Callihan, Juice Robinson and future NEVER Openweight Championship contender David Finlay, after which White hit Finlay with a bladerunner.

 The following week, White confronted Gallows and Anderson, which ended in the two beating down White, until Chris Bey, who White attempted to recruit to Bullet Club following Slammiversary, made the save.
 On the July 29 episode of Impact, White and Bey lost to Gallows and Anderson.
 On the next week's episode of Impact, White accompanied Bey to his match against Juice Robinson, which Bey would win.
-After the match, White would hand Bey a Bullet Club shirt, officially welcoming Bey into the group.On the August 12 episode of Impact, Bullet Club (White and Bey) lost to FinJuice (David Finlay and Juice Robinson) by disqualification. on the February 3, 2022 episode of Impact, Bullet Club (Chris Bey, Jay White, Tama Tonga and Tanga Loa) defeated Ace Austin, Jake Something, Madman Fulton and Mike Bailey.
-At No Surrender (2022), White defeated Eric Young.
+After the match, White would hand Bey a Bullet Club shirt, officially welcoming Bey into the group.
+On the August 12 episode of Impact, Bullet Club (White and Bey) lost to FinJuice (David Finlay and Juice Robinson) by disqualification. on the February 3, 2022 episode of Impact, Bullet Club (Chris Bey, Jay White, Tama Tonga and Tanga Loa) defeated Ace Austin, Jake Something, Madman Fulton and Mike Bailey.
+At No Surrender, White defeated Eric Young.
+Later that night, White attacked Tama Tonga with a Blade Runner during Guerrillas of Destiny's Impact World Tag Team Championship match with The Good Brothers, allowing Gallows and Anderson to retain the titles as well as take G.o.D's place in Bullet Club.